“It is no measure of health to be

 I observe that those of us who are sleep-walking in this trance (which is most of us, most of the time) are diminished by it –- if not downright harmed.

-Hence, if I’m about the business of helping my fellow human beings become freer and more conscious versions of themselves, part of my duty is to do what I can to help them wake up from the sheet-tangling (and often downright nightmarish) sleep of our current cultural trance.
+Hence, if I’m about the business of helping my fellow human beings become freer and more conscious versions of themselves, part of my duty is to do what I can to help them wake up from the (often nightmarish) sleep of our current cultural trance.

 In a way, you could say that my practice is aimed at helping people WAKE UP, as much as it is aimed at anything.
 I aim for our encounters to increase your attention to what is actually going on within you and around you, trusting that as you become more aware of what is actually going on – and realize that there are inherently superior alternatives to the ways you have come to habitually respond to things -- you will naturally take the best (most life-enhancing) alternative, just as a person who wakes up from sleepwalking will naturally choose to stop bumping into things.